 And I will be your God.’”

-What a great demonstration of His faithfulness to those who will but accept His gracious offer of salvation!
+What a great demonstration of His faithfulness to those who will accept His gracious offer of salvation!

 The psalmist made a choice to believe and to obey God’s Word.
 He said, “… for I trust in Your word … for I have hoped in Your ordinances … So shall I keep Your law continually … for I seek Your precepts.
 I will speak of Your testimonies … I will delight myself in Your commandments … and I will meditate on Your statutes.”